 \subsection{The frontier condition}

-In this section, we prove that the orbit type partition of $M\slll{\mu}K$ is a decomposition in the sense of Definition \ref{pywimqkk} (this is a requirement in the definition of Whitney stratified spaces).
-Since $K$ is compact, $\mu^{-1}(0)/K$ satisfies the local condition, so the only thing left to show is the frontier condition.
+At this point we have shown Theorem \ref{71m3l02v}(i) except for the fact that the orbit-type partition is a Whitney stratification.
+In this section we prove the first step, which is that this partition is a decomposition in the sense of Definition \ref{pywimqkk} (this is a requirement in the definition of Whitney stratified spaces).
+Since $K$ is compact, $\mu^{-1}(0)/K$ satisfies the local condition, so it only remains to show the frontier condition.
 This will be achieved by the local model of Proposition \ref{u5f7q715}, so we first need to discuss how the frontier condition can be inferred locally.